 The Yankees name Don Zimmer to be the club's interim manager while Joe Torre receives treatments for prostate cancer.
 The team's bench coach compiled a 885-858 (.508) record during his managerial stints with San Diego, Boston, Texas, and Chicago.

-In spring training action, six Red Sox pitchers combine on a perfect game beating the Blue Jays in Fort Myers, 5-0.
+In spring training action, six Red Sox pitchers combine for a perfect game, beating the Blue Jays in Fort Myers, 5-0.
 Boston starter Pedro Martinez pitched the first three innings, Fernando De La Cruz tossed the next two frames, with Dan Smith, Rheal Cormier, Rich Garces, and Rod Beck all going one inning apiece.